 Here’s an example on a ii V I in G major.
-All chords used are drop 2 chords, except the Gmaj7 in the 3th bar, that’s a 4-way close voicing.
+All chords used are drop 2 chords, except the Gmaj7 in the third bar, that’s a 4-way close voicing.

 Instead of just playing the normal D7/C drop 2 inversion, I exchanged D7’s 5th on the second string with the 13th: